Strumblebee/governing-documents/constitution.md

         general student body and every audience imaginative, and advertise completed games to the public.
 Works with the Social Media Director and Web Designer to do this.

--   Section 8: Historian

     -   Records the activities and projects by the group for an intimate record of the group.
 Works with the Web Designer to maintain relevant content on the website.

-    -   Historian collaborates with Secretary for bookkeeping.
+    -   Social Media Director collaborates with Secretary for bookkeeping.